Yorkshire Junior/Youth Constitution 2017

 29.1 The League discipline system works on the basis of discipline points being applied when a guilty verdict is reached.
 The number of points depends upon the nature and severity of the offence.

-29.2 Any team that reaches 50 discipline points will forfeit 4 competition points at the end of the season.
+29.2 Any team that reaches 50 discipline points will forfeit 4 competition points at the conclusion of the discipline procedure.

 29.3 A further 2 competition points will be deducted for each further 25 discipline points received.